VirtualMetric/virtualmetric-docs/docs/cli/tutor/read-device-data.md

 -a----        19/11/2024     17:18            173 syslog.yaml
 ```

-You will notice a file named `syslog.yaml`.
-Open it with a text editor&mdash;_Windows Notepad_ will do.
+You can see a file named `syslog.yaml`.
+Open it with a text editor or print its contents to the terminal with `Get-Content`.

-By default, the file comes with a number of fields&mdash;see the [Syslog File](../../docu/charts/syslog-file.md) section for the data types and allowable values.

 <details>
 ```Text